MB3hel/AUVControlBoard/README.md

 ## Repository Structure

-- `iface`: Contains reference implementation to communicate with and use control board.
-Written in python.
 - `docs`: Documentation for users of the control board.
 This is a mkdocs project.
 - `firmware`: PlatformIO project and source code for ControlBoard firmware.
+- `iface`: Contains reference implementation to communicate with and use control board.
+Written in python.
 - `references`: Various links and pdfs providing information about components and libraries used on the control board.
 Intended for firmware developers.

+## License

+- The firmware (`firmware` directory) is licensed under the GPU General Public License version 3.0 or later (GPL-3.0-or-later).
+- The documentation (`docs` directory) is currently all rights reserved
+- The interface scripts (`iface` directory) is currently all rights reserved
+- The reference information (`references`) is a collection of various resources from various sources.
+These are all publicly accessible (and downloadable) resources (at time of writing), but are not owned by or licensed by this project in any way.
+The license terms of these resources depend on the specific resource.

 ## View Documentation